AdobeDocs/dynamic-media-classic.en/help/using/new-ui-2020.md

    >[!TIP]
    >If you do not see the **[!UICONTROL Captions & Audio Tracks]** tab, it means either one of two things:
    >
    >* The folder in which the selected video resides does not have a video profile assigned to it.
-In which case, see [Apply a video profile to the folder](/help/assets/dynamic-media/video-profiles.md#applying-video-profiles-to-specific-folders)
+In which case, see [Apply a video profile to the folder]
    >* Or, the video must be reprocessed by Dynamic Media.
-In which case, see [Reprocess Dynamic Media assets in a folder](/help/assets/dynamic-media/about-image-video-profiles.md#reprocessing-assets).
+In which case, see [Reprocess Dynamic Media assets in a folder].
    >
    >When you have completed either one of the above tasks, return to these steps.